 - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
 Students are expected to seek assistance if they are struggling with technical components of the course. - Technical Issues: Students should expect that they could experience some technical difficulties at some point in the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - You are expected to use proper online etiquette at all times.
-This includes respect for all participants and careful wording of responses.
-Remember that your writing reflects your voice in this class, and your tone or demeanor cannot be inferred from your writing.
-Therefore, thoughtful, respectful, and reflective comments are critical to participation.
-For a helpful guide, please visit http://www.albion.com/netiquette/corerules.html
+Late work will not be accepted based on individual technical issues. - High-speed Internet access with a standard up-to-date browser.
+To get a list of Blackboard's supported browsers or get a list of supported operation systems on different devices, see Blackboard Help Browser Support.